guinea-pigg/Pagination_in_API_Documentation/Implementing_Pagination_in_API_Documentation.md

 Two main pilars constituting the pagination in API documentation are:

-1. [API endpoint design for pagination](Implementing_Pagination_in_API_Documentation#API Endpoint Design for Pagination): it constitutes the correct implementation of pagination in API documents.
+1. [API endpoint design for pagination](#API-Endpoint-Design): it constitutes the correct implementation of pagination in API documents.
-2. Programming languages in which the pagination is implemented (Python, Java, or JavaScript).
+2. [Programming languages in which the pagination is implemented](#Pagination-Examples) (Python, Java, or JavaScript).

+<a id="API-Endpoint-Design"></a>
-**API Endpoint Design for Pagination:**
+## API Endpoint Design for Pagination:

 When designing API endpoints for pagination, it's essential to consider the following aspects: